By

 other.

-Typically, navigation for major sections will show up consistently
+Typically, main navigation for major sections will show up consistently

-Often, designers will sketch out or storyboard their home page and
+throughout the site—along the top of a page.
+Often, designers will plan out their home page and

-section fronts in minute detail before building the site.
-The sketches show where the navigation bars
+section fronts in minute detail before building the site, then create style sheets to support their plan.
+The storyboard shows where the navigation bars

 will go, where pictures and text and external links will